Cerberus1746/voxel_engine/README.md

 # Design Choices
-* Each part of the engine can be disabled and each part of it (graphical, math, etc) will have it's own dll that can be used with other projects.
 * The game editor will be able to be used as a voxel editor, and level editor.
 Texture editor will be a maybe, but probably made because that sounds fun.
 * Game samples shall look different than Minecraft
 * If something is procedually generated, they shall be able to be seen in the editor.